grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Naw!"
 Said Shakes.
 "Course not.
 The depot is for, uh, discreet operations.
 It's entirely underwater, built into the side of the seamount."

 "Ah."
 Said Percy.
 It was totally normal to build part of a depot that handled sensitive cargo underwater to keep Authority eyes off comings and goings.
 But usually there was a small surface component too for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care required to work underwater fittings when it was possible to do so.
 But she could see how if a depot were located close to the border between two very aggressive Authorities, as this one was, it was clearly logical to keep the whole operation off the surface.
-On the other hand, it also meant these might be rougher and less agreeable characters than the typical scum they dealt with in the submarine transport industry.
+On the other hand, it also meant these might be rougher and less agreeable characters than the typical scum they dealt with in the submarine cargo industry.

 "So, how do we..."
 Percy started to ask.